dotnet/EntityFramework.Docs/docs/modeling/configuring.rst

         :emphasize-lines: 7-9
         :linenos:

-If you are targetting more than one relational provider with the same model then you probably want to specify a data type for each provider rather than a global one to be used for all relational providers.
+If you are targeting more than one relational provider with the same model then you probably want to specify a data type for each provider rather than a global one to be used for all relational providers.

 .. literalinclude:: configuring/sample/EFModeling.Configuring.FluentAPI/Samples/Relational/DataTypeForProvider.cs
         :language: c#